-At John Hansard Gallery, part of University of Southampton, we love this artwork ‘You Belong Here’ by Asten Holmes-Elliott and Breakout Youth.
-We wholeheartedly believe in and stand behind its message that everyone belongs and is welcome here.
+At John Hansard Gallery, part of University of Southampton, we love and wholeheartedly believe in the message of this artwork ‘You Belong Here’ by Asten Holmes-Elliott and Breakout Youth.
+We embody the ethos of this work and stand behind its message to make space so that everyone feels that they belong and are welcome here.

-A person’s race, ethnicity, appearance, gender, sexuality, age, health, abilities, choices, experience and beliefs all form part of their identity.
-We all have the right to be treated equally and with respect, and no one should experience discrimination or harassment because of who they are.
+We all have the right to be treated fairly and with respect, and no one should experience discrimination or harassment because of who they are.

 We want everyone to enjoy the experience of being here.
-Art can inspire strong feelings and we want you to be free to respond in a way that respects the dignity and difference of others.
+Art can inspire strong feelings and we want you to be free to respond in an authentic way that also respects the dignity and difference of others.
 We are committed to providing an inclusive and supportive space for all.

 Please be kind, polite and respectful to others.
 We will challenge the use of any discriminatory language.

-Keep an open mind.
-Everyone has a different life experience and perspectives and may be struggling with challenges that are not always apparent.
+Don’t judge a book by its cover.
+Everyone has a different lived experiences and perspectives that are not always apparent.

 The misuse of pronouns can sometimes cause upset or offence, so try to avoid making assumptions.
-Ask people how they wish to be addressed, and please respect their choices.
+For visitors to John Hansard Gallery or staff, find out how people wish to be addressed, and please respect their choices.

 ASK PERMISSION TO PHOTOGRAPH